hobofan/rails-logstasher/README.md

 Thoughts, suggestions, opinions and contributions are welcome.

-When contributing please make sure to run your tests with warnings enabled and make sure that rails_logstasher creates no warnings.
+When contributing please make sure to run your tests with warnings enabled and make sure that rails-logstasher creates no warnings.
 (Warnings from other libraries like capybara etc. are ok)

 ```
 RUBYOPT=-w rake